Skip to content

 According to CGMagazine's coverage of the trailer, the game has already crossed 1.5 million wishlists on Steam ahead of launch.
 For an original IP from a studio most people couldn't name last year, that's a real number.
 It suggests the art direction alone has been doing serious work, because MOUSE hasn't had the kind of sustained marketing push you'd expect behind a game with that much pre-launch interest.

-The game launches April 16 on PC via Steam, PlayStation 5, Xbox Series, and Nintendo Switch 2.
-PlayStation 4, Xbox One, and the original Switch are confirmed for a later date.
-The real question is whether the gameplay holds up to the aesthetic.
+The game launches April 16 on PC via Steam, PlayStation 5, Xbox Series, and Nintendo Switch 2-switch-2/).
+PlayStation 4, Xbox One, and the original Switch are confirmed for a later date. whether the gameplay holds up to the aesthetic.
 A gorgeous art style and a stacked cast can carry a game a long way, but an FPS lives or dies on how the shooting feels, and nothing in the trailers yet has shown enough of the mid-game to know if the weapon variety stays interesting past the first few hours.
 We'll find out Wednesday.

 Share: